thanlong/VMOSPro_RootXposed_Terminal/README.md

 This script/tool can be used on any virtual machine with read-write system partition!

-Only Superuser by Koush root supported, not Magisk or SuperSU.

-Also, My GEEK ROM have Terminal Tool v1.8 pre-installed.
+My GEEK ROM have Terminal Tool v1.8 pre-installed.

 ### Why can I add files to `/` path in VMOS?
 System partition in vmos is read-write.
 So i can add files to `/` without root.

-### Does VMOS support Magisk?
+### Does VMOS support Magisk or SuperSU?

+Only supports Superuser by Koush root, does not support Magisk or SuperSU.

-VMOS currently doesn't supported Magisk because it doesn't have boot.img and recovery mode.
-Also VMOS cannot run magiskinit when replacing init.
+VMOS currently doesn't supported Magisk because it doesn't have `boot.img` and recovery mode.
+Also VMOS cannot run `magiskinit` when replacing `init`.

+VMOS may support Magisk in the future.

 ### Root installed but cannot grant root access

 This maybe because daemon su is not running.
 Try to shut down and restart the VM.
-If this doesn't help, so this VM isn't supported.

 ### Superuser crash, lost root after reboot?